Install from Source

 Building on Windows

 TVM support build via MSVC using cmake.
 You will need to obtain a visual studio compiler.
 The minimum required VS version is Visual Studio Enterprise 2019 (NOTE: we test against GitHub Actions’ Windows 2019 Runner, so see that page for full details.
-We recommend following Building with a Conda Environment to obtain necessary dependencies and get an activated tvm-build environment.
+We recommend following Step 1.
+Install Dependencies to obtain necessary dependencies and get an activated tvm-build environment.
 Then you can run the following command to build

 mkdir build